 Electric Bike Reliability

 Modern e-bikes are incredibly reliable.
 The electrical system is sealed to keep rain, snow, sand, dust, mud, and other contaminants out.
-E-bikes can handle shocks and vibrations from the road.
+E-bikes can also handle shocks and vibrations from the road.
 The motor and battery can handle temperatures ranging from 32°F to 113°F (0°C to 45°C).

 People have successfully ridden e-bikes across continents.
 For example, this couple circumnavigated the United States on e-bikes.
 E-bikes can stand up to some serious use and abuse.
 They aren’t fragile.